kennylevinsen/wldash/README.md

 ### 3 month calendar

-Scroll on it to navigate.
+Scroll or click on the months to navigate.

 ### Battery level